wanwenli/myblog/_posts/2014-12-28-STM-RD-Advice.md

 Simplicity has its value.

 ##### Robust testing using test cases

-Your system is expected to be without bug because nobody wants to buy a buggy product.
+Your system is expected to be bug free because nobody wants to buy a buggy product.

 Write down test cases to systematically test your system.